Born Rich (1924 film): Plot

-As described in a review in a film magazine, leaving her palatial home and fast set of wealthy friends, Chadyeane (Windsor) goes to France where her baby is born.
-During her absence, Frances (Kenyon) makes such a strong play for Jimmy (Lytell) that Major Murphy (Sherry) writes a warning letter to Chad about her husband.
+As described in a review in a film magazine, leaving her palatial home and fast set of wealthy friends, Chadyeane goes to France where her baby is born.
+During her absence, Frances makes such a strong play for Jimmy that Major Murphy writes a warning letter to Chad about her husband.

 Chad returns and misinterprets the meaning of a suitcase in her boudoir which Frances had inadvertently left there while changing her riding habit.
-Chad then affects a love affair with Jack (Landis), one of the fast crowd, ruling that married couples should travel on a 50-50 basis in all things.
+Chad then affects a love affair with Jack, one of the fast crowd, ruling that married couples should travel on a 50-50 basis in all things.
 Many times Chad threatens to, and almost does, elope with Jack when her husband further compromises himself, mostly through inadvertences, with the butterfly, Frances.

-Eugene Magnin (Morgan), Jimmy's associate, in love with Frances, financially ruins Fairfax when the latter, in a drunken stupor, gives him power of attorney.
+Eugene Magnin, Jimmy's associate, in love with Frances, financially ruins Fairfax when the latter, in a drunken stupor, gives him power of attorney.
 Believing that they are "broke," Jimmy suddenly undergoes a rejuvenation.
 He spanks his wife, dresses his impudent child in overalls, and becomes generally aggressive.
 Major Murphy has saved Jimmy from bankruptcy, but Mrs. Fairfax, under the impression that her husband is now poor, forgives the suitcase incident and other similar incidents, abandons her affected love affair, and everything winds up happily.